srph/til/2015-11-06-checked-pseudo-class.md

 title: :checked pseudo-class
 ---

-CSS supports the `:checked` *pseudo-class* (`input:checked`), which means we can build awesome stuff like stop/pause, hide/show, or anything similar with CSS alone.
+CSS supports the `:checked` *pseudo-class* (`input:checked`).
+This gives us the option to build awesome stuff like stop/pause, hide/show, or anything similar with CSS alone.

 For example,